DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 #### Prevent Access to Hidden Column Data

 This vulnerability is associated with grid-based controls.
 Consider a situation, in which a control has a hidden column bound to some sensitive data that is not displayed to an end-user and is only used on the server.
-A malefactor can still request a value of such column using the control's client API:
+A malefactor can still use the control's client API to request a value of this column:

 ```js
 gridView.GetRowValues(0, "UnitPrice", function (Value) {